LED BY PHILIPPA DONNELLAN | NATIONAL PROJECT | SUMMER 2020

 Would you like to?
 Isn’t it time?

-Drawing inspiration from Gabriel Garcia Marquez’s tale Love in the Time of Cholera about two lovers who wrote to each other for many years, and from love letters either famously public or personally private, we invite you to come together online to dance and share, to create choreography, to write a love letter – and to develop a series of short responses as films, sound recordings and writings.
+Drawing inspiration from Gabriel Garcia Marquez’s tale Love in the Time of Cholera about two lovers who wrote to each other for many years, and from love letters either famously public or personally private, participants were invited to come together online to dance and share, to create choreography, to write a love letter – and to develop a series of short responses as films, sound recordings and writings.

 After you register, you will be sent a confirmation email with a link to click to join in each zoom session.
 Then you can pick and choose from the following sessions!
 JOIN ANYTIME!